donovanh/vision.rodeo/content/blog/2025-03-11-arctic/index.md

 ---
-title: Arctic iOS conference 2025
+title: Arctic iOS conference 2025: Day 1
 permalink: /arctic-2025/
 description: Learning about Swift, iOS, VisionOS and general Apple dev at the world's most northern Apple conference.
-date: 2025-03-11
+date: 2025-03-12
 tags:
   - dev
 ---

 It's been a while since I posted, as I've been busy with web projects such as the new [Classy.cards](https://classy.cards) project.
 However this week I've been lucky enough to attend [Arctic Conference](https://arcticonference.com) in Oulu, Finland.

-Here are some notes from the talks I've enjoyed.
+There was a lot of great content and the conference has already proved inspiring after just the first day.
+Here are some notes from the talks I've enjoyed on the first day.

 ## Highlights

-- localizedStandardContains: Case-insensitive, diacritic-insensitive, locale-aware string matching in Swift.
+- [localizedStandardContains](https://developer.apple.com/documentation/foundation/nsstring/1416328-localizedstandardcontains): Case-insensitive, diacritic-insensitive, locale-aware string matching in Swift.
 - Apple's Translation Tooling: Useful for quick translations but requires verification for accuracy.
 - Localized UI Considerations: Ensure proper text scaling and right-to-left (RTL) layout support (useful for accessibility too).
 - App Intents & Localization: Structure user interactions for cross-platform usability with localized responses.